Skip to content

 Conclusion & Next Steps

-As we collect inference and feedback data with the gateway, we’ll start building the perfect dataset for optimizing our application.
-For example, we could use the haikus that received positive feedback to fine-tune a custom model.
-TensorZero Recipes streamline many common LLM workflows like this, or we could create a custom recipe with complete flexibility (e.g. a Jupyter notebook that reads from the database).
+As we collect data with the gateway, we’ll start building a dataset we can use for optimization, especially if we incoporate metrics & feedback.
+For example, we could use the haikus that received positive feedback to fine-tune a custom model with TensorZero Recipes.

-Now, what should we try next?
-Let’s dive deeper into the TensorZero Gateway, or skip to optimizing our haiku generator with TensorZero Recipes?
+What should we try next?
+We can dive deeper into the TensorZero Gateway, or skip to optimizing our haiku generator?